GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Background and Related Work

-A common perturbation-based approach to provide post-hoc explanations of a classifier is through \emph{local linear explanations} (LLE).
-Let $x$ be a $F$-dimensional data point of a dataset $X$, that is fed to a \emph{black-box} model $B$.
-For the sake of generality, no assumption on the details of $B$ are made, but some explainers require knowledge about the distribution of features of $X$~\cite{ribeiro2016should} or access to the model $B$~\cite{shrikumar2017learning,lundberg2017unified}.
-In general, the prediction $B(x)$ is explained with a linear function of the input variables by building an interpretable classifier $g$ that mimics $B$ around $x$, in the form:

-In the equation above $g$ assigns to each feature $i$ a weight $\varphi_i$, in order to approximate the behaviour of $B$ in the local neighbourhood of $x$.
-The absolute value $\varphi_i$ provide the importance of feature $i$ in explaining the prediction $B(x)$.

-SHAP~\cite{lundberg2017unified} derives local explanations leveraging the concept of \emph{Shapley values} from cooperative game theory \cite{shapley1953value,moeyersoms2016explaining,vstrumbelj2014explaining}.
+\spara{Explanations with Shapley values.} SHAP~\cite{lundberg2017unified} derives local explanations leveraging the concept of \emph{Shapley values} from cooperative game theory \cite{shapley1953value,vstrumbelj2014explaining}.
 In this context, the input features of a classifier are akin to players cooperating to win a game (the model prediction).
 The more important is a player to the cooperation, the higher is its Shapley value.
 Features are grouped into \textit{coalitional sets}, corresponding to the power set of the set of features $F$.
 A \textit{coalitional game} is a function $v: 2^{|F|} \to \mathbb{R}$ that maps a coalitional set $S$ to a \textit{gain} value.
 It follows that, for a feature $f_i \in F$, its Shapley value $\varphi(i)$ is defined as follows:

 where $v(S)$ is the \textit{gain} value of a coalitional set and the sum extends over all subsets $S$ of $F$ not containing feature $i$.
 SHAP attributes importance $\varphi_i$ to each feature $i \in F$.
-Importance is determined w.r.t. one (or more) \emph{background values}, which are typically chosen as the centroids of the dataset $X$.
+Importance is determined with respect to one (or more) \emph{background values}, which are typically chosen as the centroids of the dataset $X$.
 A feature is important if its deviation from the background value produces a large variation in the model output.
-Since the exact evaluation of Shapley values requires to compute $2^{|F|}$ marginalizations that can result in a computationally infeasible process, several approaches were proposed to provide estimates of $\varphi_i$ by sampling only a fraction of the entire possible space of $S$ \cite{lundberg2017unified,sundararajan2020many,mitchell2021sampling}.
-However, when two or more features $F$ are not independent, convergence towards the exact Shapley values can require to sample a higher number of configurations \cite{chen2020true}.
+Since the exact evaluation of Shapley values requires to compute $2^{|F|}$ marginalisations that can result in a computationally infeasible process, several approaches were proposed to provide estimates of $\varphi_i$ by sampling only a fraction of the entire possible space of $S$ \cite{lundberg2017unified,sundararajan2020many,mitchell2021sampling}.
+However, when features $F$ are not independent, convergence towards the exact Shapley values can require to sample a higher number of configurations \cite{chen2020true}.